Welcome to the Gold Nugget Tourist Park

 The traffic meant being the taxi driver to get the kids to school & sports etc was a real chore.
 And the queues!
 Life seemed to be a series of queues.
 Queuing to get on the freeway, queuing to get off it, queues at the supermarket, queues to get into parking areas, queues to get out.
 Yes, we were ready for a sea change, and the opportunity of owning a caravan park appealed.

 For the next two weeks, we had rebuilt the Porepunkah Park 5 times.
-We had tennis and basketball courts, a swimming pool, new amenities, new games room and much more.
+We had tennis and basketball courts, a swimming pool, new amenities and much more.
 Finally we went and saw the Real Estate agent only to discover that it didn’t make any money and, given the seasonal nature of the area, probably never would.
 So much for the sea change!

 Anyhow, one thing led to another and we finished up buying the Gold Nugget in Bendigo.